Mae Young Classic (2018): Aftermath

-announced that Mercedes Martinez signed to contract WWE Performance Center.
+announced that Mercedes Martinez signed to contract All Elite Wrestling.

 On April 15, 2020, Deonna Purrazzo was released from her contract.
 Two days later, Taynara Conti and M.J Jenkins were also released from their contract as part of budget cuts due to the COVID-19 pandemic.

 On January 20, 2021, NXT announced they had signed Priscilla Kelly, where she would be competing under the new ring name Gigi Dolin.